Gamedev portfolio

 Animations

 This is a highlight of my larger animations – the title screen of Mega Met.
 I drew the individual frames on paper, scanned them and rendered the sprites, resulting in the jumping characters you see.
 The letters I constructed in perspective and moved little by little to create a look of solid objects.
-The two were then combined using code (as well as timing the animation to have Mega Met land just right.)
+The two were then combined using code (timing the animation to have Mega Met land just right.)
 More about Mega Met (the game) below.

 This animation is one I’m really proud of, balancing detail suitable for a boss and readability of the sprite and motions.
 This is the main animation for Atlantis, the boss of my entry at MaGMML3 (seen below, video @ 2:50).